oaklandgit/goboom-engine/README.md

 # DONE

+- For new components, return game object to allow chaining
+- Sprite animations using go routine / generator
 - Planets orbit their star (as opposed to just gliding across the screen)
 - Docking sound
 - Ship should attach to planet at correct landing point